 Business Process Outsourcing in India is organized in many segments.
-Back-office processing and customer interaction services are among the fastest and largest growing segments that contribute significantly to the Indian IT market.
+Back-office processing and customer

+Volume No: 1 (2016), Issue No: 6 (June) www.
+IJRMS.com Volume No Into interaction services are among the fastest and largest growing segments that contribute significantly to the Indian IT market.
 The main activities or areas covered by the ITs include customer care, such as remote maintenance, help desk, and sales support; finance and administration, examples of which are data analysis, medical transcription, insurance claims, and inventory management; and HR and payment services including payroll, credit-card services, check processing, and employee leasing.
-In addition, the IT industry has expanded into engineering and design, animation, market research, network consultancy and management, remote education, and content development (i.e., digital LAN networks [7], and content, application maintenance).
-ITactivities wherever knowledge processing is required are all on the increase.
+In addition, the IT industry has expanded into engineering and design, animation, market research, network consultancy and management, remote education, and content development (i.e., digital content.
+LAN networks [7], and application maintenance).
+IT activities wherever knowledge processing is required are all on the increase.
 Examples of KPO include intellectual property research, legal and medical research, R&D, analytical services like equity research, information security services such as risk assessment and management, bioinformatics (for example, genome sequencing, protein modelling, and toxicology studies), and procurement and global trade.
 Broadly speaking the Indian IT industry can be divided into six categories.
 1. Captive Units set up by global companies that outsource their back-office operations from India.
 2. Indian Third-Party Vendors that execute transactions and processes for international clients.
 3. Joint Ventures between international IT companies and Indian partners.
 4. Indian IT Software Companies that have added IT to their service portfolio.
 5. Global IT Players who set up call centers in India (for example, Convergys).
 6. Global Consultancies (such as Accenture) who have been advising their clients on outsourcing and are now leveraging this experience into providing actual IT service (Economist Intelligence Unit, 2002).
 The most prevalent form of ITs operating in India is that of either Captive Units or the ThirdParty Vendors.
-The industry heterogeneous, is differentiated by horizontal process domains such as HR, logistics, or finance, and vertical specializations such as medical transcription in the health sector and check and in banking. imaging categorizations also exist.
-A distinction can be made between onshore and offshore IT: Onshore IT refers to outsourcing to a domestic or nearby vendor whereas offshore refers to the vendor from a different country.
+The IT industry is heterogeneous, differentiated by horizontal process domains such as HR, logistics, or finance, and vertical specializations such as medical transcription in the health sector and check processing and imaging in banking.
+Other categorizations also exist.
+A distinction can be made between onshore and offshore IT: Onshore IT refers to